chrisberlant/react-portfolio/README.md

-# react-portfolio
+# My Webpage

-My old portfolio made with react only
+This is my old react portfolio containing my skills, projects and important links using Vite, TypeScript, React and Tailwind